JicoDotNet/Online-Sharable-eNotepad-AspNet-With-AzureTableStorage/CONTRIBUTING.md

-# Contributing to Expense Management app
+# Contributing to Online Sharable eNotepad app

 👋 Welcome, and thank you for considering contributing to `e-Notepad` app.
 Your help is essential for keeping it great.